-The Regulator for Social Housing and the Housing Ombudsman have different functions but have arrangements in place for the 2 bodies to work together.
+The Regulator of Social Housing and the Housing Ombudsman Service have different functions but have arrangements in place for the 2 bodies to work together.

-The memorandum of understanding sets out how the Ombudsman informs the Regulator of potential systemic issues relating to compliance with the Regulator’s standards.
-It also confirms how the Regulator signposts tenants, or their representatives, who are seeking resolution of individual complaints, to the Ombudsman.
+The MoU sets out how the Ombudsman informs RSH of potential systemic issues relating to compliance with the regulator’s standards.
+It also confirms how RSH signposts tenants, or their representatives, who are seeking resolution of individual complaints, to the Ombudsman.

-The Regulator for Social Housing is part of the Homes and Communities Agency.
-It sets both ‘consumer’ and ‘economic’ regulatory standards, but in line with its statutory framework it focuses on economic regulation of private registered providers of social housing (including housing associations).
+RSH (formerly part of the Homes and Communities Agency), sets both ‘consumer’ and ‘economic’ regulatory standards, but in line with its statutory framework it focuses on economic regulation of private registered providers of social housing (including housing associations).

 Further information on the regulatory framework and the standards can be found on the Regulatory Standards page.

-The Housing Ombudsman Service seeks to resolve complaints from individuals about registered providers of social housing and some managing agents and private landlords who are voluntary members.
+The Housing Ombudsman Service (also known as The Housing Ombudsman) seeks to resolve complaints from individuals about registered providers of social housing and some managing agents and private landlords who are voluntary members.
 It deals with each complaint to find the best outcome for the individual circumstances.

 The service aims to encourage the resolution of complaints early wherever possible so it provides advice and support to help the parties resolve matters between themselves.
 Where a dispute has not been resolved within the landlord’s complaints procedure, it will work with the landlord and complainant to reach agreement.
 If not resolved, it may formally investigate the complaint and can make orders and award compensation if there is evidence of maladministration.

-For more information on the Ombudman’s role, see the What we do leaflet.
+For more information about the Housing Ombudman’s role, see the What we do page.